The PAC6 rules were recently changed regarding the birthday cut-off date and the varsity weight limit.

 South Greensburg Bulldogs football is a parent run organization.
-We need everyone to volunteer at least twice.
+We need everyone to volunteer within our organization.
 We need volunteers to work the concession stand, run the chains and work the gate at games.
 We also need help painting the lines on the field and setting up the fence around the field.
 Please report to the concession stand during practice to volunteer.
-Failure to do so will result in a $50.00 non-volunteer assessment.
+Failure to do so will result in a $75.00 non-volunteer assessment.

 This historical information was comprised from A Town Grows Up 1891—1941 Life of South Greensburg a History of Sports, Allen Smudski 1941, 75th Anniversary South Greensburg 1891—1966, Jack Roache 1966 and Bridges to Tomorrow, South Greensburg 1891—1991, 1991.

 The borough of South Greensburg has always been known as a sporting town.
 From the time it came into existence in 1891, it has been producing athletic teams that have earned the respect of the entire district.
 The borough has had the type of community spirit necessary to put out real teams.